 As long as you’re learning about keto baking, here are a few other tips you should keep in mind:

-- Don’t use it as a direct substitute for white flour: This is the number one mistake most people make when experimenting with keto baking.
+- Don’t use it as a direct 1-to-1 substitute for white flour: This is the number one mistake most people make when experimenting with keto baking.
 Coconut flour is much more absorbent than white flour, so it can be drying in baked goods.
 Don’t substitute coconut flour in a 1:1 ratio for white flour recipes.
 Instead, cut it down to about a fourth.

-- Use a lot of eggs: Coconut flour is an incredibly dense ingredient due to its high-fat content.
-To make the fluffy, tasty treats you’re used to; you may need more eggs to balance out the batter.
+- Use a lot of eggs: Coconut flour is incredibly dense because of its high-fat content.
+To make the fluffy, tasty treats you’re used to, you’ll likely need more eggs to balance out the batter.
 Don’t be alarmed if a recipe calls for 4–6 eggs.

-- Use a hybrid of flours: As a general rule, recipes that call for two types of flours are usually the best.
-By using a combination of almond flour and coconut flour, you will find the texture to be most similar to a “regular” baked good.
+- Use a hybrid of flours: As a general rule, recipes that call for two types of flours are usually best.
+By using a combination of almond flour and coconut flour, you’ll find the texture to be most similar to “regular” baked goods.

 Coconut flour is more versatile than you might think.
-You can use coconut flour for virtually anything you previously used white flour for, and it won’t necessarily taste like coconut.
+For the most part, you can use coconut flour in place of white flour, and it won’t necessarily taste like coconut.

 Use coconut flour as a high-protein, low carb option for:

 - Muffins, pancakes, waffles, and other baked treats

 - Grain-free pizza crust

 - Bulking up burgers